n8n-gitops/n8n-gitops/README.md

 # Export all workflows
 n8n-gitops export --all

+# Export all workflows with code externalization
+n8n-gitops export --all --externalize-code

 # Export specific workflows
 n8n-gitops export --names "Workflow A,Workflow B"

 # Export workflows listed in manifest
 n8n-gitops export --from-manifest

+# Export with code externalization
+# Extracts pythonCode, jsCode, and other code fields to separate files
+# Replaces inline code with @@n8n-gitops:include directives with checksums
+n8n-gitops export --all --externalize-code
 ```

+**Code Externalization**: When using `--externalize-code`, the export command will:
+- Detect inline code in workflow nodes (`pythonCode`, `jsCode`, `code`, `functionCode`)
+- Extract the code to separate files in `n8n/scripts/<workflow-name>/`
+- Replace inline code with include directives with SHA256 checksums
+- Automatically use `.py` extension for Python code and `.js` for JavaScript
+- Generate unique filenames based on node names to avoid conflicts

 ### validate